Irish government relieved at EU referendum win

-DUBLIN Irish voters backed the European Union's new fiscal treaty in a referendum on Friday, saving Europe a major headache but leaving the government little time to celebrate as problems across the euro zone continue to weigh at home.
+DUBLIN Ireland's government declared victory in a referendum on Europe's new fiscal treaty on Friday but saw little reason to celebrate as problems across the euro zone continued to weigh on steady progress at home.

-The government had campaigned for voters to back the treaty, arguing that a rejection would hurt Ireland's chances of attracting the investment it needs to recover and raise serious concerns about the country's funding prospects.
+The government had campaigned strongly for voters to back the treaty, arguing that a rejection would hurt Ireland's chance of attracting the investment it needs to recover.
+With counting still under way, ministers said it was clear that the measure had passed, and opponents conceded defeat.

-Final results showed only five constituencies out of 43 voted "No", with 60 percent of the electorate coming out in favor.

 "It's a sigh of relief from the government rather than a celebration," Transport Minister Leo Varadkar told reporters while watching votes being counted in Dublin.